preprocess_signals

 Description

-Applies a Loess smoothing filter to a Signal
+Apply a Loess smoothing filter to a column of Signal

 Theory